 Relay is regionally accredited by the Middle States Commission on Higher Education (MSCHE) (3624 Market Street, Suite 2 West, Philadelphia, PA 19104).
-The Middle States Commission is recognized by the United States Department of Education as a regional accrediting agency for institutions of higher education.
+The Middle States Commission is recognized by the United States Department of Education as an institutional accrediting agency for institutions of higher education.
 Relay was initially accredited in 2012, and in 2017 MSCHE acted to reaffirm its accreditation status and commend the institution on its self-study process.
 The next evaluation visit is scheduled for 2025–2026.

-Relay is authorized to operate as an institution of higher education, or exempted from registration requirements, by the following agencies:
+Relay is authorized to operate as an institution of higher learning in the state of Connecticut by the Connecticut Office of Higher Education.

 Relay is licensed by the New Jersey Office of the Secretary of Higher Education to offer programs in New Jersey.

-For more information about Relay’s authorizations, see Appendix A: Consumer Information.
-To review accreditation and authorization documentation or to request information on contacting any agency that regulates the institution, email firstname.lastname@example.org.
+For more information about Relay’s authorizations, see Appendix A. To review accreditation and authorization documentation or to request information on contacting any agency that regulates the institution, email firstname.lastname@example.org.